 Therm-a-Rest NeoAir XLite

 Once again, the Therm-a-Rest NeoAir XLite wins a Top Pick award for ultralight trips.
 We love it for its small size, low weight, and comfort.
 It works for everything from summer backpacking to fast and light winter trips when supplemented with a foam pad.
 If you adventure primarily in the summer, this pad will be plenty warm for you.
-For years, this pad has been a favorite of ours, and it continues to earn a place under our backs.
+For years, it's been a favorite, and it continues to earn a place under our backs.
 The Sea to Summit UltraLight nearly won this award because it weighs about the same, is almost as comfortable, and packs down smaller.
 However, the XLite took the lead because it is much warmer.
 Both are excellent pads, and the UltraLight is $60 cheaper!
-If you don't need as much warmth and want an ultralight pad that will keep your wallet a little heavier, the UltraLight is tough to beat.
+If you don't need as much warmth and want an ultralight pad for less, the UltraLight is tough to beat.

 Super low weight yet still acceptably warm